-Single WebMux
+Single WebMuxTM

-- This installation requires one WebMux. - One WebMux interface connects to the Router LAN.
+- This installation requires one WebMuxTM. - One WebMuxTM interface connects to the Router LAN.
 The other interface connects to the Server LAN.

-- The WebMux translates the Internet addresses to an internal non-routable class-C address.
+- The WebMuxTM translates the Internet addresses to an internal non-routable class-C address.
 In this example, the netmask is 255.555.255.0.
-The IP address of the WebMux interface attached to the Server LAN is 192.168.199.251. - The Default Gateway for all the servers is 192.168.199.1. - Farm 1 IP address is 205.133.156.200.
+The IP address of the WebMuxTM interface attached to the Server LAN is 192.168.199.251. - The Default Gateway for all the servers is 192.168.199.1. - Farm 1 IP address is 205.133.156.200.
 Servers 1 and 2 serve Farm 1. - Farm 2 IP address is 205.133.156.210.
-Servers 2 and 3 serve Farm 2. - Change to the server: made default gateway to 192.168.199.1, as well as the IP address to the 192.168.199.xxx address.
+Servers 2 and 3 serve Farm 2. - Changes to the server: change the default gateway to 192.168.199.1, as well as the IP address to the 192.168.199.xxx address.
 If on the server there is a service attached to the IP address (HTTP/S, FTP, etc), please make sure the service will run on the new IP address.

-Note: Although WebMux working with any IP address range, all server IP addresses should be Internet non-routable address so that the source address from the Internet does not conflict with the IP addresses on the Server LAN.
+NOTE: Although the WebMuxTM can work with any IP address range, all server IP addresses should be Internet non-routable address so that the source address from the Internet does not conflict with the IP addresses on the Server LAN.

-Note: If there is a firewall between the WebMux and the Internet Router, a rule must be defined in the firewall to allow the IP address of the WebMux interface on the Router LAN along with the farm IP address to communicate out to the Internet on all ports.
-If you are doing Network Address Translation of the farm address to a non-routable address, then both the farm address and WebMux interface address must be translated to communicate outbound on all ports.
+NOTE: If there is a firewall between the WebMuxTM and the Internet Router, a rule must be defined in the firewall to allow the IP address of the WebMuxTM interface on the Router LAN along with the farm IP address to communicate out to the Internet on all ports.
+If you are doing Network Address Translation of the farm address to a non-routable address, then both the farm address and the WebMuxTM interface address must be translated to communicate outbound on all ports.